edef1c/libfringe/README.md

 ## Performance

-  libfringe does context switches in 3.5ns flat on x86_64!
+  libfringe does context switches in 2.5ns flat on x86_64!
 ```
-test swap ... bench:         7 ns/iter (+/- 0)
+test swap ... bench:         5 ns/iter (+/- 1)
 ```

-  …and on x86, a mere 2.5ns!
+  …and on x86:

 ```
 test swap ... bench:         5 ns/iter (+/- 1)